Stacktape

 protocol: HTTPS

-Custom HTTPS listener with custom certificate with automatic HTTP to HTTPS redirect
+A custom HTTPS listener with a custom certificate and an automatic redirect from HTTP to HTTPS.

 • Listeners are used to expose specific ports of the Load balancer.